the1mann/learn-todo/README.md

 ## Extension Challenges:
 - Easy: 	When you close the app and reopen it, the items persist
-- Easy: 	Set a due date for each item
+- Medium: 	Set a due date for each item
 - Medium: 	A button to sort list by name, date due and date created
 - Hard:		Convert to an [Electron app](http://electron.atom.io/)